Jo-erl/GlowingButtons/README.md

 <h1>Glowing Buttons</h1>

 A lightweight, customizable and allows you to easily add five or moew glowing social media buttons with a glossy look to your web projects.
-These buttons are perfect for adding a touch of interactivity and engagement to your website or application.
+These buttons are perfect for adding a touch of interactivity and engagement to your website or application.<br><br>

+<a href="https://jo-erl.github.io/GlowingButtons/">Demo Link</a><br><br>

 <h1>Features</h1>
 Five social media buttons: LinkedIn, Instagram, Twitter, GitHub, and Facebook.<br><br>